ddahan/modern-python-cheat-sheet/README.md

 ## Why using VS Code and Jupyter for a cheat sheet?

 - Why use anything else than your IDE to read and write code?
-You get same syntax colors, same shortcuts, auto complete, type inference, etc. You feel at home.
+You get same syntax colors, same shortcuts, auto complete, type inference, linting, auto-formatting, etc. You feel at home.
 - Unlike (most) websites or books, you can customize code snippets and make them yours, after having forked the project.
 - Code snippets can be directly executed.
 Don't trust the code comments to know the program output.
 - Possible 0-config by having an isolated installation in a dedicated Docker container (cf. below).
 It includes linting and type checking with Pylance, and auto-formatting with Black.